Managing agents

 2. Configure the agent to use the SSH key credential:

-If you select Manually trusted key Verification Strategy and leave Require manual verification of initial connection checked then Jenkins will refuse to connect until you approve the SSH Host key from the SSH Host Verification action.
+If you select Manually trusted key Verification Strategy and leave Require manual verification of initial connection selected, Jenkins will refuse to connect until you approve the SSH Host key from the SSH Host Verification action.
 The SSH Host Verification action is only available after the first connection attempt.

 3. The agent should connect.